aridiosilva/git/README.md

 Originally, a pull request was used to request that someone else review the work you completed on a branch and then merge it into master.
 Now, pull requests are often used earlier in the process to start a discussion about a possible feature.
 Example usage: “Go create a pull request for the new voting feature so we can see what the rest of the team thinks about it.”
+Pull requests give you a sense of the current work in progress.

 ### Issue